samuelstjean/dpr/README.md

 dpr datasets/af_left_AFD.txt datasets/af_left_AFD_realigned.txt --exploredti --do_graph -f -v --points 75
 ~~~

-The output is a text file where each line is a subject and each column is a different point of the along tract analysis.
+The output ```datasets/af_left_AFD_realigned.txt``` is a text file where each line is a subject and each column is a different point of the along tract analysis.

-We also get a png file with the realignment process.
+We also get a png file ```datasets/af_left_AFD_realigned.png``` with the before/after realignment process.

 ![](datasets/af_left_AFD_realigned.png)

 Note how the zero padding present in the original data is decreasing the metrics as less and less subjects are present.
-The realigned metric is instead using padding with Nans, remember to remove it from subsequent analysis if needed.
+The realigned metric is instead using padding with Nans, remember to consider/keep track of it in subsequent analysis as needed.

 ### Datasets and reference